 How do employers benefit from shift bidding, then?

 Shift bidding eliminates the need to collect employee availability and preferences manually.
 As a result, schedules become available in real-time, providing instant and up-to-date access to all employees.
-The faster the access to employees, the more likely employees can schedule such shifts into their calendars (and not miss their shifts).
+The faster the access to employees, the more likely they can schedule such shifts into their calendars (and not miss them).

-Improved employee satisfaction and engagement leads to decreased turnover rates and higher levels of employee retention.
+Improved employee satisfaction and engagement lead to decreased turnover rates and higher levels of employee retention.

-Flexible scheduling is becoming more prominent, and tools like shift bidding, self-scheduling, and autofill make scheduling easier for the managers.
-They’re an accessible option for any company that is struggling to maintain attendance with employees.
+Flexible scheduling is becoming more prominent, and tools like shift bidding, self-scheduling, and autofill make scheduling easier for managers.
+They’re an accessible option for any company struggling to maintain employee attendance.
 With shift bidding, employees can accommodate their lifestyle needs and be more actively involved in the scheduling process, which helps lower absenteeism across the board.